 It’s really a new experience with old lenses and it’s kind of hard to describe the thrill that comes from focusing quickly and accurately with glass I would usually have to slow down with.

 Update: Here we are in Feb 2020 and the Camera is even better with new firmware updates.
 The eye-tracking now works at at farther distances and is overall more reliable and stable.

 I only have the Sony A7rIII that I only mostly use for landscape or street photography these days so I never use eye AF.
 However, after spending about thirty minutes trying to figure out how to turn on eye AF and watching a few youtube videos, I finally got it working.
 It’s literally hidden in a menu and the only way you can turn on Eye AF is to assign it to a function button that you have to always press to use it – ridiculous.

-The Sony eye tracking also seems better about tracking the eye closest too you.
+The Sony eye-tracking also seems better about tracking the eye closest to you.

-In real world use, the X-T3 eye tracking is still flawless.
+In real-world use, X-T3 eye tracking is still flawless.
 You can also customize which eye it tracks with the X-T3 plus it works with video.
 I don’t think EYE AF works in video with the Sony cameras.
 Correct me if I’m wrong.